Voluntary Repossessions of Motor Vehicles

 Car Repossessed, Now What?

-If you have a car loan, the lender can retake possession of your car after a default by “self-help” repossession.
-That means the lender does not need to file a lawsuit, but can just send the repossession company to pick up your car upon a default.
-Self-help repossession, while legal, is a drastic remedy and…
+If you have a car loan, the lender can repossess your car after a default through “self-help” repossession.
+This means the lender doesn’t need to file a lawsuit and can just send the repossession company to pick up your car.
+Self-help repossession is legal but drastic, and the law imposes strict requirements on creditors.
+Consider…

 Read More